adibiton/npm-search/README.md

 # npm-search

-##Web service that exposes npm package dependencies
+A simple Web service that exposes npm package dependencies